Govardhanram Tripathi: Life

 After three unsuccessful attempts, he passed LLB examination in 1883, and started working as a lawyer in Mumbai in 1884.
 At the age of 43, he retired early and settled in his hometown to contribute to Gujarati literature and public service.

-Govardhanram died in Mumbai on the evening of 4 January 1907.
+Govardhanram died in Mumbai on the evening of 4 January 1907 at T. K. Gajjar's Bunglow.

 Personal life

 In 1868, Govardhanram married Harilakshmi, who died in 1874 in a child birth, leaving behind a daughter, Radha, who also died soon after.
 In 1876, he married Lalitagauri, who gave birth to three daughters, Lilavati (b.
 1881), Jashvanti (b.
 1884) and Jayanti (b.
 1888); and a son, Ramaniyaram (b.
 1886).
 He was a younger cousin of Gujarati writer Mansukhram Tripathi.

 Works

 In 1875, he read a paper, A Rude Outline of the General Features of Practical Asceticism in My Sense of the World, before the Friendly Society.
 According to Gujarati critic Balwantray Thakore, this paper can be considered the key-stone of Govardhanram's ideology, aspiration and character.

 In 1887, the first volume of Saraswatichandra was published, and was followed by volumes 2, 3 and 4 in 1892, 1898, and 1901, respectively; each volume has a separate subtitle: The Administration of Buddhidhan, The Family-maze of Gunasundari, The Political Administration of Ratnanagari and The Dreamland of Saraswati.
 The novel represents the life of Gujarat during the early part of 19th-century and also focuses on contemporary social, political, philosophical and cultural issues.
 It is believed that Govardhanram has sketched his own various personalities through this novel.

 He also took an active role in the Indian Congress during 1902; and in 1905, he was elected as the first president of Gujarati Sahitya Parishad.
 He also wrote various articles and essays in the papers 'Vasant' and 'Samalochak', which were later published as books.

 His other works include Snehamudra, Leelavati Jeevankala (Lilavati's Art of Living), Navalramnu Kavijeevan (Navalram's life as a poet), Dayaramno Akshardeh (The Literary Works of Dayaram), Sadavastu Vichar, and Scrap Book, an autobiographical work.

 His Classical Poets of Gujarat is a critical work with a historical approach.
 It discusses Gujarati poets Mira, Narsinh Mehta, Akho, Premananda and Shamal; and the influence of these poets and their works on society and morals.